top of page

 Ceramic figurine once gracing a stone in the pound below the restaurant.

-The early apparent aim: revamp the visitor base to Spring-unsavvy traffic (for a while), to help support the outfit's psychoanalytical dedication, the public effectively defraying their 'rental' costs to have the place also serve as Pneuma world headquarters (they have branches in several countries).
+The early apparent aim: revamp the visitor base to Spring-unsavvy traffic (for a while), to help support the outfit's psychoanalytical dedication, the public effectively defraying their 'rental' costs to have the place also serve as Pneuma's world headquarters (they have branches in several countries).
 Plus, of course, enable its various affiliated groups and family members to enjoy the place for themselves from time to time as their own little private Shangri-la.

-Gone with the wind...or so it might appear.
+Gone with the wind...or so it appeared.

 No surprise, the former high visitor volume tanked overnight.